SOGeKING-NUL/Flux-ui/README.md

 # DashMan-UI
-a UI to interact with the spotifyd daemon
+a UI to interact with the Spotify's Developers API